satoshun/subpro/README.md

 ## subpro

-this is management project of Sublime Text.
+it's management project of Sublime Text with terminal.

 ## usage